-Uses permitted subject to a Specific Plan Amendment and Use Permit Equivalent include:
+Uses permitted subject to a Use Permit include:

-- Any uses other than a permitted use require an amendment to this Specific Plan. - Commercial cannabis activities.
+D. Any uses other than a permitted use require an amendment to this Specific Plan.
+Development standards

-D. Development standards

 Development standards (e.g., building densities, site disturbance/lot coverage, setbacks, etc.) will be determined by the Specific Plan in accordance with Government Code §65451, applicable provisions of the Mono County General Plan, the Land Development Regulations, and the Mono County Code.